greghulette/CSR-Drawers/README.md

  Drawers for the horizontal body panels.
 I designed this for the COM-8 CSR frame.
 It can be mounted to the frame, or to the skins.

  I have included the STL's and the Fusion 360 file that you can open and edit anything you'd like.
+Each drawer is split up into 4 parts.
+ 1. Drawer Holder
+ 2. Drawer Body
+ 3. Drawer Servo Arm Attachment
+ 4. Skin Mount(Optional if you are mounting it to the skin instead of the frame)

  Hardware Needed:
  1. ES08MA II Servos - Qty:4 [Link](https://www.amazon.com/dp/B07RRWYXL9?psc=1&ref=ppx_yo2ov_dt_b_product_details)  (HITEC HS65 will also work)